 - Over sautéed vegetable noodles (sweet potato or zucchini are best!) for a veggie-packed bowl of goodness.

-What veggies can I stir sry with honey garlic chicken?
-In addition to, or in place of, sliced carrots, try broccoli florets, snow or snap peas, or diced bell peppers.
+In addition to sliced carrots, try broccoli florets, snow or snap peas, or diced bell peppers.
+Add them to the skillet when you add the carrots.

-How can I make the sauce spicy?
-Add 1-2 tsp sriracha to the stir fry sauce.
+Yes.
+Add up to 1 tablespoon sriracha to the stir fry sauce.

-How Else Can I Use Honey Garlic Sauce?
-I use this honey garlic sauce most frequently as a stir fry sauce, but it’s also excellent for baked chicken wings.
-To use it as a sauce for baked chicken wings, prepare the sauce per the recipe.
+It’s a great sauce for chicken wings!
+Prepare the sauce per the recipe.
 Then, simmer the sauce in a small sauce-pot over medium heat until it thickens and turns golden brown, about 5 minutes.
-Brush the the sauce onto baked chicken wings, then broil the wings for 5 minutes.
+Brush the the sauce onto chicken wings, then broil the wings for 5 minutes.

 - In the Fridge: The chicken keeps for up to 5 days in a tightly sealed container in the fridge and reheats well in the microwave; reheat in 45-60 second intervals, stirring in between, until heated through